 In December 2013, the Museum conducted oral histories with two of the former high-school students who were part of the group that had organized the prom: Maréshia Rucker and Quanesha Wallace.
 Quanesha said that, right from the start, there was opposition to the idea of an integrated prom: “When we were trying to get it started, some people didn’t like the idea and they were ripping down our signs and you know…it was just bad vibes.”
 Maréshia remembered that many teachers also gave organizers a hard time, saying: “Senior year was a trip – it was a struggle….
 A lot of teachers wouldn’t even talk to me.”

-With the success of the Facebook page came media attention from news organizations such as the New York Times, the Toronto Star and Al Jazeera, to name just a few.
+With the success of the Facebook page came media attention from news organizations such as the New York Times - will open in a new tab, the Toronto Star - will open in a new tab and Al Jazeera - will open in a new tab, to name just a few.
 The sudden spotlight was overwhelming for a group of high-school students from small-town Georgia.
 Maréshia explained, “It came out of the blue – it was like the iceberg that hit the Titanic.”
 In the end, the media coverage spread the word and brought in more offers of help.
 It even influenced Maréshia’s career path – because of her experience, she chose to pursue a major in Mass Communications at college.

 Despite the success of fundraising efforts, many white parents still chose to go ahead with their privately held segregated prom.
 Maréshia stood outside that prom and watched as many of her white classmates attended the segregated event.
 She remembers it as perhaps the most difficult part of her prom experience.
 She was seeing friends she had grown up with choose to exclude her because of her skin colour: “It really hurt my feelings because it’s like, wow.
 That was kind of a ‘This is really what you think of me?’ moment….
 I was speechless, and I never have nothing to say.”

 Wilcox County High School is not alone.
 Since the mid-2000s, other high schools in the American South have chosen to hold official, integrated proms after many years of leaving parents to organize segregated proms.
-In 2007, Turner County High School in Ashburn, Georgia, held its first integrated prom.
-The next year, Charleston High School in Charleston, Mississippi, held its first integrated prom – an event that was turned into a documentary by Canadian filmmaker Paul Saltzman.
-Then, in 2010, Montgomery County High School in Montgomery, Georgia, also held its first integrated prom.
+In 2007, Turner County High School in Ashburn, Georgia, held its first integrated prom - will open in a new tab.
+The next year, Charleston High School in Charleston, Mississippi, held its first integrated prom – an event that was turned into a documentary - will open in a new tab by Canadian filmmaker Paul Saltzman.
+Then, in 2010, Montgomery County High School in Montgomery, Georgia, also held its first integrated prom - will open in a new tab.
 These changes might seem small, but they can make a big difference in the lives of the students who they affect.